aroemers/gluer/README.md

 ## Example

+Let's look at a simple example.
 Say we have the following interface and class in one component:

 ```java
 public interface Service {